otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 stated on the "Shared Session State" section of the OTRv4 specification [\[1\]](#references) (mainly, to authenticate contexts to prevent attacks that rebind the DAKE transcript into different contexts).
-It is only needed for the interactive DAKE between the unstrusted prekey server and the publishing party.
+It is only needed for the interactive DAKE between the untrusted prekey server and the publishing party.

 In the case that this interactive DAKE happens over XMPP, this must be: